A Rookout Project allows you to define the context for a debugging session or for a fixed debugging configuration.

 - The source code of the application to be debugged.

-- The application instance (or instances) being debugged, filtered using Rookout Tags.
+- The application instance (or instances) being debugged, filtered using Rookout Labels.

 - A set of Breakpoints (in Rookout - Rule Points, or non-breaking breakpoints) identifying code areas you wish to debug.